mmonfils/neighborhood-lab-dsm/front-porch-manual/spreadsheet-blueprint.md

 * **No price tags.** Never write down how much an item or a favor is worth in money.
 * **No tabs.** Never track who owes what to who.
 All sharing on our blocks is completely voluntary, and strong relationships are our actual wealth.
 * **Keep it offline.** Keep this spreadsheet stored locally on your own home computer or print it out on a physical sheet of paper.
 Do not upload it to public cloud links or online mapping software where companies or outside institutions can access our personal details.
-You can check for open community data standards updates on our [Substack newsletter](https://neighborhoodlabdsm.substack.com/).
+You can check for updates on open community data standards on our [Substack newsletter](https://neighborhoodlabdsm.substack.com/).